The Trap of Self-Sabotage

 Choosing partners that are not right for you

 It means choosing partners who are not that into you (by the way, here are 15 signs he’s not into you), choosing partners who don’t meet your standards, choosing partners who are way too different from you, etc. You may understand that the partner is not your match and still do nothing about it or you may never understand it and keep living with a person who is not meant for you, ruining each other’s lives and hopes for a happy future.
-Here is my article on what constitutes a healthy relationship.
+Read what constitutes a healthy relationship and how to build a healthy relationship.

 Choosing a wrong partner may make you feel superior to them thus boosting your self-esteem; it may give you a feeling of safety because you know you can end this relationship any time – because deep down, for some reason, you don’t want any romantic relationship to become serious; or it may give you a number of other “benefits”.

 There are numerous other examples of self-sabotage.
-Even trying to treat adult acne without ever seeing a doctor just buying cleaning products someone told should work is self-sabotage I was guilty of too.
+Even trying to treat adult acne without ever seeing a doctor or learning more about the problem, just buying cleansers someone told should work is self-sabotage I was guilty of too.
+Curious to know how to stop self-sabotage?
+Then keep reading.

 Why do people self-sabotage